shariq1989/cookbook/content/recipe/Orange_Chicken.md

 For the Sauce:

+* 1 1/2 tbsp Ginger Paste
+* 2 tsp Garlic, minced
 * 3 tbsp Rice Wine Vinegar
-* 1/2 cup Fresh Orange Juice, about 3 oranges
+* 1/2 cup Fresh Orange Juice, 1-2 oranges
 * 1 tsp Sesame Oil
 * 3 tbsp Soy Sauce
 * 1/2 cup Sugar
 * 2 tbsp White Vinegar
 * Orange Zest
-* 1 1/2 tbsp Ginger Paste
-* 2 tsp Garlic, minced
 * 1/2 tsp Red Chili Flakes
 * 1 tbsp Corn Starch
 * 1 tsp Toasted Sesame Seeds

 #### DIRECTIONS

+For the Chicken:

-1. In a large bowl, combine the ingredients for the marinade: rice wine vinegar, sugar, beaten egg whites, sesame oil, soy sauce, white vinegar, and orange zest.
+1. In a large bowl, combine the ingredients for the marinade: rice wine vinegar, sugar, egg whites, sesame oil, soy sauce, white vinegar, and orange zest.
 Stir the mixture until the sugar fully dissolves.
-Add chicken to the bowl and stir to coat, cover.
-Marinate in the refrigerator for 30 minutes.
+Add the chicken to the bowl, stir to coat, and cover.
+Let the chicken marinate in the refrigerator for 30 minutes.
 2. Meanwhile, set the wire racks into the rimmed baking sheets.
-3. In another large bowl, stir together the cornstarch and flour.
+3. In another large bowl, mix the corn starch and flour.
 4. Remove the marinated chicken and leave it to drain in a colander for about 1-2 minutes.
 5. Add 1/3 of the chicken to the cornstarch mixture.
 Toss to coat and press the pieces into the mix.
-Shake each piece to remove any excess cornstarch and transfer them to one of the prepared racks.
+Shake each piece to remove any excess corn starch and transfer them to one of the prepared racks.
 Repeat with the remaining chicken.
 6. In a large dutch oven, over medium heat, warm the oil to 375 degrees.
-Add half of the coated chicken in a single layer and cook until both sides turn light brown, about 3-7 minutes.
-Using a slotted spoon, transfer the chicken to the other prepared wire rack.
+Add half the coated chicken in a single layer and cook until both sides turn a light brown, about 3-7 minutes.
+Using a slotted spoon, transfer the chicken to the other wire rack.
 7. Allow the oil to reach 375 degrees again and repeat with the remaining chicken.

+For the Sauce:

-8. Prepare a heavy-bottomed pan and add the ginger and garlic pastes and cook for 10 seconds.
+1. Prepare a heavy-bottomed pan with oil and add the ginger paste and garlic.
+Cook for 10 seconds, until aromatic
-9. Next, add rice wine vinegar, water, sesame oil, soy sauce, sugar, white vinegar, and orange zest.
-Bring the mixture to a simmer for about 5 minutes.
+2. Next, add rice wine vinegar, fresh orange juice, sesame oil, soy sauce, sugar, white vinegar, red chili flakes, and orange zest.
+Allow the mixture to simmer for about 5 minutes.
-10. Reduce the heat and stir in the cornstarch (1 tbsp), then add the fried chicken to the mixture.
+3. Reduce the heat and stir in the corn starch (1 tbsp), then add the fried chicken to the mixture.
 Stir to combine.
+If you plan to freeze leftovers, keep the chicken and sauce separate.
+Instead, add the chicken to the individual plates and pour the sauce overtop.
+Stir to combine on each plate.
-11. Garnish with the toasted sesame seeds and serve with jasmine rice.
+4. Garnish with toasted sesame seeds and serve with jasmine rice.

 ### ABOUT THE MEAL